JuliaDynamics/DiscreteEvents.jl/docs/src/internals.md

 Clear
 ```

-## Transition functions
+### Transition functions

-In state machines transitions occur depending of the states and events.
-This is done through the `step!` functions.
+In state machines transitions occur depending on states and events.
+The different transitions are described through different methods of the `step!`-function.
 ```@docs
 step!
 ```